krthush/BombFinder.X/README.md

 TODO: (listed in priority)
--IR Signal (almost there - some odd behaviour) - Thush Focus -Movement Algorithm
+-IR Signal (almost there - some odd behaviour) - Thush Focus
+	Need a function which reads the IR value and returns an int of some kind -Movement Algorithm
 -Distance Tracking (and path storage) - Owen Focus -Rotation Tracking